truenas/documentation/content/Solutions/Optimizations/Networking.md

 VLANs provide logical segmentation, allowing different groups of devices to be in separate broadcast domains regardless of their physical location in the network.
 Devices in one VLAN do not see the broadcast traffic of devices in other VLANs, reducing broadcast domain size and improving network efficiency.
 VLANs provide flexibility in network design, providing enhanced isolation, access control, and scalability.
-They are often used to group devices based on functional roles or department and optimize performance by prioritizing discrete traffic types on each VLAN.
+They are often used to group devices based on functional roles or departments and optimize performance by prioritizing discrete traffic types on each VLAN.

 See also [Setting Up a Network VLAN]({{< relref "settingupvlan.md" >}}).